noopsyjoshi/dare-code-test/README.md

 6. The navigation came next, and took the most time because of the functionality and responsiveness.
 7. Finally, I started working on the accordion for the 'Blusher' page but didn't finish it as I went over the given time.

-I made sure to push my code periodically after a task was complete, typically this is when a component was done.
+I made sure to push my code periodically after a component was built.

 ## Challenges and improvements
 The challenge was to see how far I could get through the pages in the given time.
 I used Bootstrap and reusable mixins to save time on the layout and images.
 Next steps: